Zapper-fi/protocol/docs/api-intro/nft-queries/nft-token.md

 ### Example Use Case: NFT Display

-Let's say you want to display a specific NFT.
-Start by passing the `collectionAddress`, `network`, and `tokenId` to identify the NFT.
-Then return information about the token including its `name`, `description`, current `estimatedValue`, and media assets from `mediasV3`.
-You can also get trait information and current sale data.
+Query the NFT details by passing the collection `collectionAddress`, `network`, and `tokenId`.
+This returns key information about the token including metadata, ownership, and market data.

 #### Example Variables